Bradley Beal out of Olympics for health and safety reasons - WHIZ News

 Beal’s NBA team was hit hard by a coronavirus outbreak early in the season and every club had to navigate players going in and out of the lineup because of the strict protocols in place.

-Golden State’s Draymond Green said it’s difficult to see the impact the virus still has after 17 or 18 months.
+Golden State’s Draymond Green said it’s difficult to see the impact the virus still has after 17 or 18 months and that it’s “still costing people the opportunities of a lifetime.”

-“The experience, the opportunity to represent your country is one that you all dream about growing up,” Green said.
+“The experience, the opportunity to represent your country is one that we all dream about growing up,” Green said.
 “So to see that opportunity taken away, you can only sympathize with Brad.”

+Green added that he hoped Beal would be given a gold medal if the Americans are able to win the tournament for the fourth straight time, because he had made the commitment.

 The Americans have already been playing short-handed during their exhibition games, with Khris Middleton and Jrue Holiday of Milwaukee and Devin Booker of Phoenix playing in the NBA Finals.